 Now I want to preface this by saying I am not by any means a “cheese connoisseur”.
-I haven’t traveled to dairy farms across the globe and I haven’t exposed myself to a plethora of cheese plates.
+I haven’t travelled to dairy farms across the globe and I haven’t exposed myself to a plethora of cheese plates.
 I am, however, a contractually obligated “blogger” with lots of loud, pointless opinions.
-If you’re offended or otherwise upset you’re favourite milk mold wasn’t featured, I would consider reevaluating some things, random internet traveler.
+If you’re offended or otherwise upset your favourite milk mold wasn’t featured, I would consider reevaluating some things, random internet traveller.
 And so, we begin, with the dumbest of all cheeses.

 Again, it’s more of a consistency thing.
 It just looks and feels gross, and it’s not super appetizing.